tylim88/Firelord/README.md

 ### One Collection One Document Type

 It is possible to have multiple document types under the same collection.
-For example under a `User` collection, you may be tempted to create `profile` and `setting` documents in it.
-I would recommend instead of creating `profile` and `setting`, you create `profile` and `setting` top collections instead.
+For example, under a `User` collection, you may be tempted to create `profile` and `setting`(`User/{userId}/Account/[profile and setting]`) documents in it.
+Or you may create two collections under `User` that contains only a single document:`User/{userId}/Profile/profile` and `User/{userId}/Setting/Setting`.

+I would recommend instead of creating `profile` and `setting`, you create two top collections: `profile` and `setting` that contain all user profiles and settings instead.

-Logically speaking there should be one type of document in on collection(hence the name `collections`).
+Logically, there should be one type of document in on collection(hence the name `collections`).

-But in the end, both should work fine, there are some considerations behind this but it doesn't matter much, use whatever you like.
+But in the end, both should work fine.
+There are some considerations behind this but it doesn't matter much.
+Use whatever you like, even so, I would recommend creating top collections for a more logical structure.

 ## 🦎 Caveats